 41st Fighter Squadron Diary

 "Casualty List – Missing in action.
 Lt.
 Voorhis was reported missing in action as of 16 January, 1943 over Buna area."

 PNG Museum Aircraft Status Card - P-39 piloted by Voorhis

 American Battle Monuments Commission (ABMC) - Frederick D. Voorhis

-FindAGrave - 1Lt Frederick D Voorhis
+FindAGrave - 1Lt Frederick D Voorhis (tablets of the missing)